 - Click the type of cryptocurrency you want to send.

-- Then click the “send” button to “send” to an “address” (a Bitcoin, Litecoin, Ethereum Classic, or Ethereum address).
+- Then click the “send” button to “send” to an “address” (a Bitcoin, Litecoin, Ethereum Classic, Ethereum, etc address).
 TIP: On mobile, it’s a picture of a paper airplane in the top right corner).

 - Triple check you didn’t mess up.
 Did you miss a zero or decimal?!
 Don’t miss a zero or decimal.
 Did you enter a private key instead of a public address?
 Did you enter an Ethereum address instead of a Bitcoin one?
 Don’t do any of that!